ADMISSIONS & WAITING LISTS

 PLEASE READ THIS CAREFULLY.

-If you have not been offered a place at Cranford Community College, the law entitles you to appeal against that decision to an Independent Appeal Panel.
+If you have not been offered a place following an in-year application, the law entitles you to appeal to an Independent Appeal Panel.
 This panel is completely independent of the school and the Local Authority.
-All appeals will be heard online which has the advantage that your appeal can be heard from your home or place of work.
+In accordance with the 2022 School Admission Appeals Code Appeals, the admission authority and panels have elected for all admissions appeals to be held online.

 If you wish to contact the clerk – email : clerk@educationappeals.com

-The timetable for appeals is as follows: -
+The timetable for ‘in-year’ appeals is as follows: -

 Invitation letter giving details about your hearing will be sent by the Clerk to the Independent Appeal Panel